berea-college-csc236/berea-college-csc236.github.io/index.md

 - Complete the first milestone for [L0: ASCII-Art](https://docs.google.com/document/d/14j_z0Q-HcVHP9KLok0PGk6o7U3wKpC7BN_tygccKfK8).
 The final submission is due on Monday.
 - Fix any challenges you have had with the first two readings by going through Moodle.
 See your grades in Moodle and make them perfect by doing everything!
 - At your convenience, do [A01: Interview with a CSC 236 TA](https://docs.google.com/document/d/1NtM4BUvfbsyYlgH63H92zRcvMYrIIYVDortntHz_nxg/edit?usp=sharing), which is due Friday, September 5 at 8 am.
 The TAs are eager to meet you.
-- If you went to the extra credit talk on Tuesday, be sure to complete [EC-1: Form for Feedback on External Speakers](https://docs.google.com/document/d/1fDicpT72DS3dJYffn5sIwedCcvOejTxWVIgovc_qDu4/edit?usp=sharing) and upload to the Quiz area in Moodle by 8 am Friday.(https://docs.google.com/document/d/1fDicpT72DS3dJYffn5sIwedCcvOejTxWVIgovc_qDu4/edit?usp=sharing) and upload to the Quiz area in Moodle by 8 am Friday.
+- If you went to the extra credit talk on Tuesday, be sure to complete [EC-1: Form for Feedback on External Speakers](https://docs.google.com/document/d/1fDicpT72DS3dJYffn5sIwedCcvOejTxWVIgovc_qDu4/edit?usp=sharing) and upload to the Quiz area in Moodle by 8 am Friday.

 ## Reminder: No class on Monday, January 19, 2026 - Martin Luther King, Jr. Day!